zeXLc2p0/backoffice/bin/redcap-data-dictionary/README.md

 * vi - Vietnamese
 * zh-Hant - traditional Chinese

-The list of REDCap field names that will receive the injected HTML tags is described in the file `field_names_for_html_tags.csv` in this directory.
+For SCAN, the list of REDCap field names that will receive the injected HTML tags is described in the file `scan_field_names_for_html_tags.csv` in this directory.
+For the Snohomish Schools projects, the REDCap field names are listed in `snohomish_schools_field_names_for_html_tags.csv` in this directory.

+In order to create a new `field names` CSV file for a different project, from REDCap download the project's data dictionary.
+This process will be easiest if you download the dictionary of a project that has already been translated into a text like Russian so it's easier to see which fields contain translated text.
+Open the data dictionary in a spreadsheet program.
+Look at the `section_header`, `field_label`, `field_note`, and `Choices, Calculations, OR Slider Labels` columns to identify which fields contain translated participant facing text.
+These are the fields that you should include in the CSV.

 Note that because of the destructive operation of overwriting a REDCap project's metadata, this action can only be performed when the project is in DEVELOPMENT Mode.